Subhasmita07Sahoo/Daily-Coding-Challenges-Leetcode/README.md

-This repository contains the solutions of daily coding challenge of Leetcode.
+This repository contains the solutions of Daily Coding Challenge of Leetcode.